sascha432/TinyPwm/README.md

 I2C has been tested with Arduino UNO, Nano and the ESP8266 Examples of I2C commands can be found in [tinypwm.h](tinypwm.h)

+## TODOs

+Storing modified configuration in the EEPROM

 ## PWM Output Channel

 Pin 1 can be used to output a PWM signal with a given frequency from 488 to 65535Hz.
 For different frequencies timer1 can be programmed directly